mjbeswick/tacit-dom/README.md

 ## ⚠️ Project status

+- **Experimental**: This library is still an experiment and subject to significant change.
 - **Work in progress**: APIs are evolving and may change without notice.
 - **Poor test coverage**: The current test coverage is limited and many areas are untested.
 - **Expect breakage**: This will likely break badly if you try to build anything non‑trivial right now.